 After many years of work, in 2010, the CNEF was officially created as a separate association.

 It remains a place of dialogue, reflection, and prayer – a platform aiming to reinforce the visibility of and connections within the France Evangelical Protestant world while respecting its diversity.
-The current board and executive leadership of the CNEF is as follows:
+To learn more about the CNEF, please visit https://www.lecnef.org.

 - The most recent IFOP study on Protestant Pastors in France – November 2010 in French

 - International Religious Freedom Report 2005 (U.S. Dept. of State)